Gladys Ngetich: Background and education

-Achievements/Awards
+Awards and recognition

 In 2018, Ngetich was credited with a patent in collaboration with Rolls-Royce Plc.
-Her research work has been in BBC Science and the Oxford Science Blog and Medium.
-She received the ASME IGTI Young Engineer Turbo Expo Participation Award, for her paper at the 2018 Annual American Society of Mechanical Engineers (ASME) conference.
+Her research work has been featured in BBC Science and the Oxford Science Blog and Medium.
+She received the ASME IGTI Young Engineer Turbo Expo Participation Award for her paper at the 2018 Annual American Society of Mechanical Engineers (ASME) conference.

 Ngetich is the co-founder of the ILUU, a Nairobi-based non-profit that aims to inspire girls and women.

 In September 2018, Business Daily Africa named Ngitech among its "Top 40 Under 40 Women in Kenya in 2018".
-In 2019 she started investigating sustainable space science using a Schmidt Science Fellowship.
+In 2019 she started investigating sustainable space science technologies using a Schmidt Science Fellowship.

 As of 2023, she is involved in satellite and rocket fuel research at Massachusetts Institute of Technology.